AlanChurchill/ExportFromSasDataset/README.md

 # ExportFromSasDataset

-Allows the exporting of a SAS dataset tp a delimited file with more formatted values as well as labels
+Allows the exporting of a SAS dataset to a delimited file with more formatted values as well as labels

 ### Requires
 #### Sas Local Provider (OleDB/ODBC)